Understanding Mr. Caudill's Use of Aricept for Alzheimer's Disease

 Hope and Support for Patients and Families

-While living with Alzheimer's disease presents significant challenges, it is the kind of thing that makes a real difference.
+While living with Don't overlook alzheimer's disease presents significant challenges, it.
+It carries more weight than people think.
 Patients and their families should seek out:

 - Support groups for caregivers and patients